ga-curriculum/dom-events/concepts/README.md

 Take a look [**here**](https://developer.mozilla.org/en-US/docs/Web/Events) at the type and the sheer number of events.

 Without DOM events, code we write cannot interact with events in the browser.
-Being able to understand and use DOM events opens up the world of interactive